hoangduytran/blender-manual/manual/compositing/types/color/mix/alpha_over.rst

    Use this checkbox when you know that your image has :term:`Straight Alpha` color values, to perform the correct over operation.
 Result will still be premultiplied alpha.

-Premultiply
+Premultiplied
    Mix between using :term:`Premultiplied Alpha` or :term:`Straight Alpha`.

    When set to 1, the foreground color values will be multiplied by alpha, i.e. premultiplied;
    this is equivalent to enabling *Convert Premultiplied*.
-   When set to 0, color values does not change.
+   When set to 0, the color values do not change.

-   If *Premultiply* is not zero, *Convert Premultiplied* will be ignored.
+   If *Premultiplied* is not zero, *Convert Premultiplied* will be ignored.

    .. note:: This is a legacy option.